ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 {{< table_of_contents >}}

+## Requirements

+There is no need to install anything on your computer, you can use the Go Playground.
+However, if you wish to run the programs on your computer you should <a href="https://golang.org/" target="_blank">download and install Go</a> (I use Go $1.16.3$).
+If you want to learn the Go Programming Language, check the "Recommended Reading" section at the end of this article, as well as

+- <a href="https://gobyexample.com/" target="_blank">Go by Example</a>

+- <a href="https://tour.golang.org/welcome/1" target="_blank">A Tour of Go</a>

+If you see the message <strong>timeout running program</strong> when using the Go Playground, try decreasing the number of iterations.

-## What is Monte Carlo simulation?
+## What is Monte Carlo Simulation?

 ---

 Generally speaking, Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 This technique is used throughout areas such as physics, finance, engineering, project management, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.

+Here is an excerpt from N.T.
+Thomopoulos' book, "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models":
+>To apply the Monte Carol method, the analyst constructs a mathematical model that simulates a real system.
+A large number of random sampling of the model is applied yielding a large number of random samples of output results from the model. [...]
+The method is based on running the model many times as in random sampling.
+For each sample, random variates are generated on each input variable; computations are run through the model yielding random outcomes on each output variable.
+Since each input is random, the outcomes are random.
+In the same way, they generated thousands of such samples and achieved thousands of outcomes for each output variable.

-It was invented by <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a> and <a href="https://en.wikipedia.org/wiki/Stanislaw_Ulam" target="_blank">Stanisław  Ulam</a> during World War II to improve decision making under uncertain conditions.
-It was named after a well-known casino town, called Monaco since the element of chance is core to the modeling approach, similar to a game of roulette.
+It was invented by <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a>, <a href="https://en.wikipedia.org/wiki/Stanislaw_Ulam" target="_blank">Stanisław Ulam</a>, and <a href="https://en.wikipedia.org/wiki/Nicholas_Metropolis" target="_blank">Nicholas Metropolis</a>, who were employed on a secret assignment in the Los Alamos National Laboratory, while working on a nuclear weapon project called the Manhattan Project.
+It was named after a well-known casino town, called Monaco since chance and randomness are core to the modeling approach, similar to a game of roulette.

-If you are new to the subject, you may find it useful to read this <a href="https://www.ibm.com/cloud/learn/monte-carlo-simulation" target="_blank">IBM article</a> and get acquainted with the concept first.

->"Unlike a normal forecasting model, Monte Carlo Simulation predicts a set of outcomes based on an estimated range of values versus a set of fixed input values.
-In other words, a Monte Carlo Simulation builds a model of possible results by leveraging a probability distribution, such as a uniform or normal distribution, for any variable that has inherent uncertainty.
-It, then, recalculates the results over and over, each time using a different set of random numbers between the minimum and maximum values.
-In a typical Monte Carlo experiment, this exercise can be repeated thousands of times to produce a large number of likely outcomes." <a href="https://www.ibm.com/cloud/learn/monte-carlo-simulation" target="_blank">IBM</a>
+Here is an excerpt from Paul Glasserman's "Monte Carlo Methods in Financial Engineering (Stochastic Modelling and Applied Probability)" summarizing the principles of the Monte Carlo method:
+>Monte Carlo methods are based on the analogy between probability and volume.
+The mathematics of measure formalizes the intuitive notion of probability, associating an event with a set of outcomes and defining the probability of the event to be its volume or measure relative to that of a universe of possible outcomes.
+Monte Carlo uses this identity in reverse, calculating the volume of a set by interpreting the volume as a probability.
+In the simplest case, this means sampling randomly from a universe of possible outcomes and taking the fraction of random draws that fall in a given set as an estimate of the set’s volume.
+The law of large numbers ensures that this estimate converges to the correct value as the number of draws increases.
+The central limit theorem provides information about the likely magnitude of the error in the estimate after a finite number of draws.

-## First examples
+## First Examples

 ---